3rd Battalion, 3rd Marines: Early Cold War (1951–1965)

 3rd Battalion was reactivated at Marine Corps Base Camp Pendleton in August 1951 as part of the 3rd Marine Brigade during the general Marine Corps expansion as a result of the Korean War.
 In February 1952, it took part in Lex-Baker-1, which was the first full-scale Marine-Navy exercise held on the West Coast since 1949.
 In May, India Company participated in the ground portion of the Operation Tumbler–Snapper atomic bomb tests in Nevada.
 In August, part of the battalion took part in an amphibious landing on Lake Washington as part of Seattle's "Seafair."
-Then in December, 3rd Battalion took part in one of the first exercises at Twentynine Palms, California.
+In December, 3rd Battalion took part in one of the first exercises at Twentynine Palms, California.
 The entire 3rd Marine Division, including 3rd Battalion 3rd Marines, was transported more than 280 mi by truck between MCB Camp Pendleton and Twenty-nine Palms.
-During the exercise, Third Battalion made a night airlift using over 60 helicopters.
+During the exercise, 3rd Battalion made a night airlift using over 60 helicopters.

 In January 1953, the unit deployed to the Marine Corps Air Station Kaneohe Bay on Oahu for six months of training, after which 3rd Battalion returned to Pendleton.
 In August 1953, 3rd Battalion deployed to Japan for training operations at Kin Beach, Okinawa and Iwo Jima.
 In October 1956, 3rd Battalion was stationed in Japan when the Suez Crisis broke out.
 Though initially deployed to the Indian Ocean for possible action in Egypt and the surrounding region, the crisis was ultimately resolved.
 During this cruise, 3rd Battalion—designated "Battalion Landing Team (BLT) 3/3" – visited Brunei Bay, Bombay, Karachi, and Singapore, before returning to Japan.
-In December 1956, the entire 3rd Marine Regiment was deployed off of Indonesia because of civil strife in that country.
+In December 1956, the 3rd Marine Regiment was deployed off of Indonesia because of civil strife.
 In 1958, 3rd Battalion was alerted for possible deployment to Lebanon, but its transports were turned back in the Indian Ocean to Okinawa.
 Four years later, in 1962, the battalion deployed on the USS Bayfield to the Chinese coast to guard the Taiwanese islands of Quemoy and Matsu.